 The shift to remote working has had a huge impact on connectivity and the ability to contact ISVs on the phone.
 Different countries are under different restrictions, and seeing different news etc, so it is hard to plan campaigns that speak to everyone.
 It has also had some impact on how connected calls can flow and the general attitude towards new business.

-Choosing a provider- why were Kingpin a good fit?
+Choosing a provider- why was The Marketing Practice a good fit?

 When looking for a provider, Microsoft Western Europe knew they wanted someone who could cover all the markets from a centralized location.
 Agents need to be trained and sat in one place (obviously this has changed since coronavirus).